Opening Day: February 4, 2022, 12–7 pm

 COVID-19 mitigation measures: Fairbanks Arts’ board of directors has approved COVID-19 mitigation measures that include (but are not limited to):

 - Visitors to the Bear Gallery must wear a mask.
-We ask that visitors bring their own masks, but should a visitor be without one, we have a limited supply of volunteer-crafted masks we can give out.
-No entry without a mask.
+We ask that visitors bring their own masks, but should a visitor be without one, we have a limited supply we can give out.

 - Our COVID-19 mitigation plan involves the frequent cleaning of high-touch surfaces to ensure the safety of our guests, volunteers, and staff.